syncfusion-content/flutter-docs/Flutter/DateRangePicker/customizations.md

 ---

 # Customizations in Flutter Date Range Picker (SfDateRangePicker)
+You can customize the month and year cells, month format, and selection cells in SfDateRangePicker.

 ## Month cell customization
 You can customize the calendar month view by using the `monthCellStyle` of `SfDateRangePicker`.